 A fairway wood shares a lot of characteristics with a driver, but with three key differences: a smaller head size, more loft on the face, and a shorter shaft.
 The features unique to fairway woods make them perfect for achieving longer distances either off the floor in the fairway or rough, as well as from the tee as a safety shot.

 Fairway woods are the longest club in a golfer’s bag after the driver.
 As stated in their name, these clubs enable the golfer to gain the furthest possible distance from the fairway, and can also be used from the tee box.
-Compared to a driver, the smaller head size and shallower face helps gain a cleaner connection from the short grass in order to enable maximum distance, which gives a golfer the ability to reach those longer par 5’s in two.
+Compared to a driver, the smaller head size and shallower face help gain a cleaner connection from the short grass in order to enable maximum distance, which gives a golfer the ability to reach those longer par 5’s in two.

 Fairway wood loft options